Deraz/datopian-task/README.md

 # Datopian Task

 Hello, this is Yehia Deraz from Cairo, Egypt.
-And, this is the README for a the task.
+And, this is the README for the task.

 ## Installation

-Use npm to install the project dependencies
+Use npm to install the project dependencies.

 ```bash
 npm install